MicahWade/WindFlag/docs/API/api_overview.md

 ## Endpoints

+For detailed information on the API endpoints, refer to the following sections:

-*   `/api/v1/status`: Check the API status and your authentication.
+*   **[Core API Endpoints](core_api.md)**: Includes general API status and user profile information.
-*   `/api/v1/users/me`: Retrieve information about the authenticated user.
+*   **[Challenges API Endpoints](challenges_api.md)**: Provides access to dynamic flags for challenges.

-For detailed information on available endpoints, request/response schemas, and authentication, please refer to the interactive API documentation available at `/api/docs`.
+For interactive API documentation with request/response schemas, please refer to the live documentation available at `/api/docs`.